NatLibFi/finna-assistant/system_prompt.md

         - `prompt_lng`: "en-gb"
     - Note: The publication year is in `year_from` and `year_to` and not in `search_terms`
 3. Searching for records using complex queries with boolean operators
-    - Query: Find records that are about cats and dogs or whose title does not include "pet"
+    - Query: Find records that are about cats and dogs and whose title does not include "pet"
     - Function to call: `search_library_records`
     - Parameters:
         - `search_terms`: [{"search_term": "cat AND dog", "search_type": "Subject"}, {"search_term": "NOT pet", "search_type": "Title"}]
-        - `search_bool`: "OR"
+        - `search_bool`: "AND"
         - `formats`: [""]
         - `prompt_lng`: "en-gb"
     - Note: When you want to exclude a search term, include the "NOT" inside the `search_term`.
 DO NOT include "NOT" in `search_bool`
 4. Searching for newest movies based on the director
-    - Query: Newest Steven Spielberg movies
+    - Query: Newest jj abrams movies
     - Function to call: `search_library_records`
     - Parameters:
-        - `search_terms`: [{"search_term": "Steven Spielberg", "search_type": "Author"}]
+        - `search_terms`: [{"search_term": "J.J.
+Abrams", "search_type": "Author"}]
         - `formats`: ["Video"]
         - `sort_method`: "main_date_str desc"
         - `prompt_lng`: "en-gb"